RakibMiahMVN/AI-Trade-Assistant/README.md

 - **Seller Messages**: Automatically appear with Bengali translations
 - **Your Messages**: Click the 中 button to translate English to Chinese before sending
 - **Toggle Translations**: Click any translation overlay to hide/show it

+### Seller Intention Analysis

+- **Analyze Intentions**: Click the "?" button beside recent seller messages
+- **Understand Hidden Meaning**: Get AI analysis of the seller's tone, price firmness, and MOQ flexibility
+- **Strategic Insights**: Receive key points about the seller's negotiation position
+- **Available on Last 3 Messages**: The "?" button appears on the most recent seller messages

 ### AI Suggestion Workflow